Videos

 In my early 20s, I—like many women—believed I had to start dieting.
 I began with Weight Watchers.
 It worked in the sense that I lost weight.
 But what I also gained was a deep-seated fear of fat.

 I avoided oil like the plague.
 Butter was out.
-I lived on apples and raw carrots—so many carrots that, to this day, I still don't like raw carrots.
+I lived on apples and raw carrots.
+So many carrots that, to this day, I still don't like raw carrots.
 Sure, I learned to love vegetables, but I was barely eating any protein or healthy fat.
 And because I had completely cut out sugar, I would eventually break down and binge on chocolate and candy.
 That happened at first once a month, then become a biweekly and then a weekly thing.

 It didn’t work.